CoderOneHQ/bomberland/README.md

 See: [Documentation](https://www.gocoder.one/docs)

 1. Clone or download this repo (including both `base-compose.yml` and `docker-compose.yml` files).
-1. To connect agents and run a game instance, run from the root directory:
+2. To connect agents and run a game instance, run from the root directory:

 ```
 docker-compose up --abort-on-container-exit --force-recreate
 ```

+3. While the engine is running, access the client by going to `http://localhost:3000/` in your browser (may be different depending on your settings).
+4. From the client, you can connect as a `spectator` or `agent` (to play as a human player)

 ### Open AI gym wrapper